alexbonilla/java-bin-packer/README.md

         Figure8                   300.0           400.0           300.0           400.0
 </code>

-In the example, Figure9 does not fit in either the two of the bins, since both are full.
+In the example, Figure9 does not fit in either the two of the bins, since both are already full.

 See source code comments for more details.